 All posters being displayed in the school must be approved by an administrator before they are posted.
-Posters must NOT be posted on doors or windows or in stairwells.
+Posters must NOT be posted on doors or windows, in stairwells or on wall wraps.
 Posters related to a specific event must be removed promptly after the completion of the event.
 All flyers to be distributed in the school must be approved by an administrator before they are distributed.
 If the flyer is related to a community event (i.e., a non-school event), its distribution must also be approved by the Operations Department at the board office.